Originally posted – July issue/2012

 I have owned a small, unattended laundromat for four years.
 I am by no means an expert in the field.
 However, there are two bits of advice I might be able to give regarding what could potentially cause a business to fail, and therefore – on the flipside – what also could impact a business to succeed.

-Many of my colleagues would probably elaborate on things along the lines of a could cause any business to fail.
-Perhaps could lead to a downfall. or could tank even the cleanest of laundromats.
-Without a doubt, budding entrepreneurs need to do their before embarking upon any business venture to best ascertain what they are getting themselves into and where they plan on going.
+Many of my colleagues would probably elaborate on things along the lines of a poor location could cause any business to fail.
+Perhaps high overhead could lead to a downfall.
+Incorrect vend pricing or inferior equipment could tank even the cleanest of laundromats.
+Without a doubt, budding entrepreneurs need to do their due diligence before embarking upon any business venture to best ascertain what they are getting themselves into and where they plan on going.
 (Figuring out those questions, and then those answers, is in itself a challenge!)
 I’m sure the list goes on.

 Nonetheless, I will take a different approach and suggest that two very important things have prevented me personally from failing.
 Maybe these two things will help keep others from failing, in order to succeed.